 Rhode Island Energy’s website will be overhauled in 2024, which will improve navigability, readability, and accessibility.
 Customers will have a single sign-on experience that allows them to seamlessly access information on all aspects of their energy use, including billing questions and energy efficiency.
 The website will offer language translation through Google Translate to improve accessibility for all customers.
 The improved website will be available by early 2025.

 The Company plans to hold twelve Customer Assistance Expos annually, plus over a dozen pop-ups each month, located in communities throughout the state.
 These events focus on ways to help customers pay their bills.
 Energy efficiency is a key method to help customers lower their gas and electric bills, and Company staff help customers understand how to participate.
 These events serve as excellent opportunities to engage with customers, offering informative materials, raising awareness, and addressing the relevance of energy efficiency.
 Customer Advocates will attend many outreach events at local organizations in addition to the Customer Assistance Expos.

+Multichannel marketing enables customers to learn about energy efficiency through a variety of communication methods including print ads, radio ads, social media, online/digital, e-mail, direct mail, bill inserts, events, collateral, and Google paid search.

 The Company plans to pilot a social media influencer effort in 2024 and based on those learnings will expand in 2025.
 Social media influencers can develop content covering topics from energy saving tips, the Home Energy Assessment experience, how heat pumps work, or making a product purchase at Lowe’s or Home Depot and getting an instant rebate.
 Through authentic content from personalities that customers already trust, Rhode Islanders can organically learn about making more energy efficient choices and finding ways to save money.

 The Company coordinates State agencies to refer customers and share leads across Rhode Island Energy Efficiency Programs and other state and federal energy efficiency opportunities, such as CHRI.
 Cross-marketing occurs via strategically timed collateral, leave-behind information and marketing materials that cross-promote programs, and by processes to serve customers and buildings holistically across multiple program pathways.
 In 2025, the Company will introduce a follow-up marketing campaign triggering communications to customers after they participate, identifying the next best step in their energy efficiency journey.
 The Company holds routine meetings and has ad hoc channels of communication open with other program administrators, including OER and CommerceRI.

+Equity continues to be a key component of the Company’s Marketing strategy.
+E-mails include prominent links at the top of each communication, enabling customers to read the message in Spanish or Portuguese.
+Direct mail may include all three languages (English, Spanish, and Portuguese) or QR codes to read the text in Spanish or Portuguese, based on the customer’s preference.

 10. Residential Measures and Incentives